InfamousMusicify/MOTD/README.md

      Minecraft Advancements, Random Ideas, And a fair amount of custom Motds,
      All Realms's Twitch Quotes as of 3-27-20, All Futurama Motd's.

-     TRMotd / MOTD / RMOTD / Vanilla Minecraft MOTD / Vanilla Minecraft RMotd / Truly Random Message of The Day / Random Message of The Day / Message of The Day
+     MOTD / TRMOTD / RMOTD / Vanilla Minecraft MOTD / Vanilla Minecraft RMotd / Truly Random Message of The Day / Random Message of The Day / Message of The Day

 I spent an inordinate amount of time making this so, I really hope your enjoy. :)
 Special Thanks to M.R.
 Programs for helping me create this.